jhairssteven/mini-bream/Running a mission.md

 > **Note: If `Mission_complete=False` appears on the log just (or the mission trajectory doesn't show up on RViz) try running again the launch file.
 This behaviour is a known issue (see [issues](../../../README.md#issues)).**

 - If you want to create a new mission, follow the directory structure and file names of the sample missions.
 No code changes need to be made.
-See [usage](mission_planner/README.md)
+Recall the yaw angle must be in radians in the range [-pi, pi] See [usage](mission_planner/README.md)